LAB3 builds IoT platform for University of Adelaide

 The university engaged the Melbourne-based managed services provider through its Commercial Accelerator Scheme.

-SA Water asset analytics lead and University of Adelaide hydraulics expert Dr Mark Stephens said that said water utilities commonly use acoustic loggers to monitor water loss, which is becoming an increasing problem with aging pipeline infrastructure.
+University of Adelaide hydraulics expert Dr Mark Stephens said that water utilities commonly use acoustic loggers to monitor water loss, which is becoming an increasing problem with aging pipeline infrastructure.

 “One challenge for water utilities has been to make sense of the large volumes of data collected by these acoustic loggers.”